INFORMATION ON THE HART LOCAL PLAN

 The Local Plan is created by Hart in accordance with law and Government guidance once approved by Government it becomes the main factor in determining planning applications.

-Previous attempts at producing a Local Plan failed largely due a lack of the required cooperative planning with neighbouring authorities within the Housing Market Area (Surrey Heath and Rushmoor) under the ‘Duty to Cooperate’.
+Previous attempts at producing a Local Plan for Hart failed largely due a lack of the required cooperative planning with neighbouring authorities within the Housing Market Area (Surrey Heath and Rushmoor) under the ‘Duty to Cooperate’.

 The Local Plan normally covers a 15 to 20-year planning period but needs to be updated every 5 years so that it is always ‘current’ so that is up-to-date on the current Delivery Trajectory and Five- Year Housing Land Supply.